 At the Rocky Mountain Ear Center, the cochlear implant program led by David C. Kelsall, M.D., J. Eric Lupo, M.D., and Allison Biever, Au.D., has more experience than any other implant center in the region, having begun their work with cochlear implants in 1990.
 We’ve improved the quality of life for over 1,500 patients in the last 25 years with cochlear implant surgery and aural rehabilitation therapy.
 Let us help you get back into the swing of things and re-engage with family and friends — you’re never too old or too young!

-Our center, a joint program of the Rocky Mountain Ear Center, P.C., and the Colorado Neurological Institute, stays on the forefront of cochlear implant education, research, and outreach and provides a multidisciplinary team to ensure the best outcomes for our adult and pediatric implant recipients.
-See our latest clinical outcome report
+Our center stays on the forefront of cochlear implant education, research, and outreach and provides a multidisciplinary team to ensure the best outcomes for our adult and pediatric implant recipients. see our latest clinical outcome report.

 Did you know?

 - Cochlear implants help children and adults with moderate to profound hearing loss.

 - Unlike hearing aids, which amplify sounds, cochlear implants directly stimulate the auditory nerve to send device-generated sound signals to the brain, creating clearer speech signals.

 - This beneficial technology has helped people worldwide, with an estimated 324,200 registered devices implanted as of December 2016, according to the National Institute on Deafness and Other Communication Disorders.